rldald989/Cobalt-Graphics/README.md

 	Cobalt::Camera cam(win.GetGLFWwindow(), size);

-	std::vector<Cobalt::GameObject*> objects;
+	Cobalt::ObjectCollection objects("Objects");

-  //Make sure to have two folders, one for textures and another named "Shaders"("Shaders will have your vert.glsl and frag.glsl files in them)
-	objects.push_back(new Cobalt::GameObject("Rune", "Tex/Rune.png", FilteringMode::Nearest));
+        //Make sure to have two folders, one for textures and another named "Shaders"("Shaders will have your vert.glsl and frag.glsl files in them) objects.Add(new Cobalt::GameObject("Rune", "Tex/Rune.png", FilteringMode::Nearest));

-	cam.SetMatrix(objects, size);
+	cam.SetMatrix(&objects, size);

 	while (!glfwWindowShouldClose(win.GetGLFWwindow()))
 	{